Solstice Canyon Trail: Exploring the Waterfall and Ruins

 The first set of ruins you will get to is the Keller House.
 This house was built in the early 1900’s, and you can just view it from across the stream or go up and over the bridge to see it up close.

-The house itself is off limits so you can’t walk around in it and it is monitored by a camera.
-You can still see it from outside though, and I recommend walking across the stream to see it.
+The house itself is off-limits so you can’t walk around in it and a camera monitors it.
+You can still see it from outside though, and I recommend walking across the stream to view it.

 It must have been a real mansion when it was in its heyday as the grounds of the house seem enormous and provide a lot of places to walk around and explore.

-There are all sorts of things to see ranging from fireplaces to a bathtubs and even what resembles an old dam.
+There are all sorts of things to see, ranging from fireplaces to a bathtub and even what resembles an old dam.
 It is a cool place to explore.

-After exploring and taking it all in, you can walk up to the waterfall.
+After exploring it and taking it all in, you can walk up to the waterfall.

 Solstice Canyon Falls

-From the ruins you can proceed up to the waterfall which isn’t more than 100 yards from the old house.
-It is a nice waterfall, about 30 feet tall.
-If you have a chance to go after a rain like I did, then it is a lot more pronounced.
+From the ruins, proceed up to the waterfall, which isn’t more than 100 yards from the old house.
+It is a lovely waterfall at about 30 feet tall.
+If you have a chance to go after it rained, as I did, then it is a lot more pronounced.
 This is a great place to have lunch before heading back.

 The trail down closer to the waterfall is no longer recommended as the NPS system is trying to rehab it.
-Here is a photo from the first time I went, when it wasn’t closed though.
+Here is a photo from the first time I went when it wasn’t closed.

 From here you can either head back the way you came or go up the Rising Sun Trail.
 This trail gains a lot of elevation during the first half mile as you wind up the mountainside.

-When you plateau you will have a good view of the ocean and surrounding area, there are some extravagant houses to see here, before heading back to the parking lot.
+When you plateau, you will have a good view of the ocean and surrounding area.
+There are some extravagant houses to see here as well, before heading back to the parking lot.
 Be sure to note that this portion of the trail has no shade.
 If you go during the summer months, it can be sweltering and is not recommended in the heat of the day.